Specific Info

 EXTENSOR MUSCLES

 These muscles are responsible for extending the fingers.
-These muscles are on the back of the forearm and are responsiblle for extending the wrist and fingers.
+These muscles are on the back of the forearm and are responsible for extending the wrist and fingers.

 FLEXOR MUSCLES